Prime Directive

 More Equal

-All band names are created equal, but some band names are more equal than others.
-A single release by a band may contain more than one version of the band's name that isn't covered under the "trivial" clause in Rule 5(a).
+All band names are created equal, but some band names and album titles are more equal than others.
+A single release by a band may contain more than one version of the band's name or album title that isn't covered under the "trivial" clause in Rule 5(a).

 1.